hanami/assets/README.md

 ### Development mode

-`Lotus::Assets` can help you during the development process of your application.
+`Hanami::Assets` can help you during the development process of your application.
 It can manage multiple source directories for each asset type or run a preprocessor for you.